When we receive reports from node with old reports, caches are not used for compliance computation

 However, it is ignored (and recomputed!) for nodes that have outdated reports:

 in checkAndUpdateCache we define a cache to be expired if the expirationDate of RuleNodeStatusReport is before now.

 For nodes that send reports with old config id, we use UnexpectedVersion compliance, and its expirationDate is computed as currentConfigId.creation.plus(updateValidityDuration) in ExecutionBatch , so 5 minutes after a policy generation, it will always be in the past; so we'll keep hammering the database to get compliance info for these nodes

-#1 Updated by Nicolas CHARLES 11 months ago
+#1 Updated by Nicolas CHARLES about 1 year ago